fredchristianson/javascript-game-engine/tasks/task-0-skeleton.md

-This task is to create a skeleton directory and file structure.
+This task is to create an environment module for properties such as

-There is no need to do this unless you want to have other people review what you would have done.
+- production or debug
+- logging levels
+- performance levels (may disable effects on slow machines)